How to do Photogrammetry - Types and Applications of Photogrammetry

 The principal point ‘p’ in the photograph is located by the intersection of lines joining the fiducially marks.

 The bisector of the angle b/t the line joining the plumb point and the principal points interned the ground and picture plane at point ‘I” and ‘I’ rasp called as iso-centre.
 Point Ii an V and v are called homologous points.

 The principal line through v and p when produce meets the ground plane at M. the vertical plane through these pts intersects the ground along the ground principal line through v and p. the iso-centres I and l also line on this vertical plane (or)

 The vertical plane containing O, V, P and p is termed principal plane, its intersection with the negative plane giving principal line pv.

-IN order to produce an accurate map from aerial photograph it is absolutely necessary to established ground control.
-It consists in locating the positions of a no of pts.
-All over the area to be surveyed det their levels.
-These control pts short be such that can be easily identified on the photographs.
+In order to produce an accurate map from aerial photograph it is absolutely necessary to established ground control.
+It consists in locating the positions of a no of points all over the area to be surveyed with their levels.
+These control points should be such that they can easily be identified on the photographs.

 APPLICATIONS OF AIR PHOTOGRAPHY:

 The practical uses of air photography are unlimited.
 Some of the application are listed below.

 - Town and country planning and developed estate man agent and economic planning are used both maps based on air survey and individual photography.